Loading...

 \begin{align*} \Delta x&= \text{triangle's area}\\\\&=\frac 12 \times base \times height\\\\&=\frac 12 \times 3\times 9\\\\&=13.5\quad {\rm m}\end{align*} Thus, the runner moves 13.5 meters in 3 seconds along the straight path.

-Note that the area under a velocity-time graph has the SI units of $m$.
+Note that the area under a velocity-time graph has the SI units of meters ($m$).

-In the next example, we answer this question about how to find the distance in a velocity-versus-time graph.
+In the next example, we will answer the question of how to find the distance using a velocity-versus-time graph.

 Example (7): The velocity-time graph of a moving car along a straight path is shown below.
 In the time interval $t_1=0$ to $t_2=5\,{\rm s}$, find (a) displacement, (b) distance traveled.